Archdeacon of Aston

 The Archdeacon of Aston is a senior ecclesiastical officer within the Diocese of Birmingham.

 The Archdeacon is responsible for the disciplinary supervision of the clergy within the archdeaconry's three deaneries: Aston and Sutton Coldfield, Coleshill and Polesworth, and Yardley and Solihull.

-The post was created from the Archdeaconry of Birmingham by Order-in-Council on 23 October 1906 and is currently vacant.
+The post was created from the Archdeaconry of Birmingham by Order-in-Council on 23 October 1906 and is currently held by Phelim O'Hare, who was collated at Aston Parish Church on 14 July 2024.